iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

 // @public
 export class RenderContext {
     constructor(vp: Viewport, frustum?: Frustum);
+    // Warning: (ae-incompatible-release-tags) The symbol "createBranch" is marked as @public, but its signature references "RenderClipVolume" which is marked as @beta
-    createBranch(branch: GraphicBranch, location: Transform, clip?: RenderClipVolume, planarClassifier?: RenderPlanarClassifier): RenderGraphic;
+    // Warning: (ae-incompatible-release-tags) The symbol "createBranch" is marked as @public, but its signature references "RenderPlanarClassifier" which is marked as @beta createBranch(branch: GraphicBranch, location: Transform, clip?: RenderClipVolume, planarClassifier?: RenderPlanarClassifier): RenderGraphic;
     // @internal (undocumented)
     protected _createGraphicBuilder(type: GraphicType, transform?: Transform, id?: Id64String): GraphicBuilder;